 Niagara (1953) Henry Hathway

-If 1952 made Marilyn Monroe a name, a rising new film star, in 1953 she exploded on the screen with three standout Technicolor productions.
-“Niagara,” “Gentlemen Prefer Blondes” and “How to Marry a Millionaire” all of which would help define the Monroe celluloid doctrine.
+Marilyn Monroe made her name as a rising new film star in 1952.
+In 1953 she exploded on the screen with three standout Technicolor productions, “Niagara,” “Gentlemen Prefer Blondes” and “How to Marry a Millionaire,” all of which would help define the Monroe celluloid doctrine.
 Her screen persona was now full blown and propelled her into the Top 10 list of Hollywood stars.

 Don’t Bother to Knock (1952) Roy Ward Baker